lollyluann/LETORtoScikit/README.md

 Luann Jung 2017

 # How to Use
-This script can be run in a command line (if your Python interpreter is already in your %PATH and you have cd'ed into this repository) with two parameters </br>
+This script can be run in a command line (if your Python interpreter is already in your %PATH and you have cd'ed into this repository) with two parameters:

 * The first parameter is the name of your LETOR formatted input file.</br>
 * The second parameter is the name of your file with all the class names comma-delimited in one line.</br>
     * e.g. `setosa,virginica,versicolor`</br>

 Example to run in command line: `python.exe LtoS.py test.txt test-classes.txt`